okta/okta-developer-docs/packages/@okta/vuepress-site/guides/protect-your-api/next-steps/index.md

 ## Sample Applications

 We publish full sample applications on GitHub.
-If you want to see everything working together, clone or download one of our samples and try it out!
+If you want to see everything working together, clone or download one of our samples and try it out.

 <StackSelector snippet="samples"/>